model103/EBOOD/README.md

 [Edge Based Oriented Object Detection](https://arxiv.org/abs/2309.08265)

-This is the code implementation of this paper
+This is the code implementation of this paper by modifying mmrotated.

 env:
 *  cuda : 11.6.0